Form Builder

 You can use reCAPTCHA instead of FBI!'s built-in spam protection.

-Even if you don't activate the graphic challenge or use reCAPTCHA, SBI! has several anti-spam protection measures that will keep most form spam from reaching your inbox.
-However, we recommend that you activate and use one reCAPTCHA with all of your forms.
+Even if you don't activate the graphic challenge or use reCAPTCHA (not recommended!), SBI! has several anti-spam protection measures that will keep most form spam from reaching your inbox.
+However, we recommend that you activate and use reCAPTCHA with all of your forms.

 Form Headline